platanus/angular-restmod/README.md

 It also supports collections, relations, lifecycle hooks, attribute renaming, side data loading and much more.
 Continue reading for a quick start or check the API Reference for more: http://platanus.github.io/angular-restmod

-If you are working with ruby on rails, we recommend [active_model_serializers]{@link https://github.com/rails-api/active_model_serializers} for seamless integration.
+If you are working with ruby on rails, we recommend [active_model_serializers](https://github.com/rails-api/active_model_serializers) for seamless integration.

 ## Why Restmod?